Paul Grusche as the Artist.

 Paul Grusche (pronounced grew-shay), nickname Groosh since high school.

-It was in Portland, Oregon back in 1993 that I realized “how to draw” during free time from a corporate job.
+It was in Portland, Oregon back in 1993 that I realized “how to draw” during free time from a fun field job for Jeep & Eagle advertising.
 I bought a sketch book at the local art store and tried drawing a car from memory in black pen.
-After that, I closed the sketch book since the drawing kinda sucked.
+After that, I closed the sketch book and reflected on how bad that drawing was.
 But with no friends, except my old college buddy three hours north in Seattle, I had time on my hands.
 So, I kept at it.
-I figured when I get to be 80 years old creating art would be a good way to pass the time.
+The way I figured it, my corporate career would eventually come to an end and I wanted more to be remembered by, along with something to do when I was 80.

 By the end of the year, I had moved back to Michigan, born and raised, sticking to a full time advertising career that didn’t pay much.
-Five nights a week were spent holding up the bars in Keego Harbor with high school friends.
-I took up in a small—10. ft x 9 ft. — office space in Royal Oak and called it my studio to give me separation and inspiration.
+Five nights a week were spent on the giggle juice at the bars in Keego Harbor with high school friends.
+I took up a small 10’x 9′ office space in Royal Oak to give me separation and inspiration.
+I called it my studio.
 I bought some oils, canvas and another sketch book and retreated to my four walls with tunes, a beer and another beer.
 With the drafting pencils my dad used in college, I continued sketching and started painting.
-All of it this time rendering images from the fantasy land between my ears.
+All the works continued to be from the fantasy land between my ears.

 A last note on my artwork… I can spend many hours framing some work.
-I believe a work needs to be framed by the artist not the owner.
+I believe a work needs to be framed by the artist not always the owner.
 As only the artist can enhance the mood of the work with the proper colors, shapes and textures surrounding it.
-Therefore, I sign the frame not the painting when I complete a piece… and the back of the canvas just in case they get separated.
+Therefore, I sign the frames when I complete a piece… and the back of the canvas just in case they get separated.

 Thanks for reading.